sonos/torch-to-nnef/docs/tutos/6_quantization.md

 !!! success end "Congratulation"

-    You first exported the network with `torch_to_nnef` quantized in 8bit and learned how to create and manage own quantization registry !
+    You exported your first quantized network with `torch_to_nnef` in 8bit and learned how to create and manage own quantization registry !